top of page

 The Journey to Publication

-I used to blog a lot, from my own website to MySpace and to Facebook.
+I used to draw comics with my little brother.
+We used to film movies and record songs with a couple of our friends.
+I blogged a lot, from my own website to MySpace and to Facebook.
 I was on the newswriting staff in high school, where the teacher would call me Reverend Thomas Jefferson for my op-ed feature articles.
 I took many writing intensive courses in college because they were kind of easy to me.
-So, it seemed only natural that one day, I would eventually set out to write a book, a real book.
+It seemed only natural that one day, I would eventually set out to write books.

 * * *